-Life As a City & Regional Planning Aide
+Life As a City and Regional Planning Aide

-Daily Life Of a City & Regional Planning Aide
+List of City & Regional Planning Aide Job Duties

 - Perform clerical duties such as composing, typing and proofreading documents, scheduling appointments and meetings, handling mail and posting public notices.